Annotation Configuration

 Default: FieldStrategy.DEFAULT

 Defines how to handle field values when inserting new records.
-This property allows you to control whether a field should be included in the INSERT statement and under what conditions.
+This property allows you to control whether a field should be included in the INSERT statement, and under what conditions.

-FieldStrategy Enum Definitions
+FieldStrategy Enum Definition

 - FieldStrategy.DEFAULT: Follows the global configuration strategy.
-If the global configuration is not specified, the default behavior is to include the field in the INSERT statement only when its value is not NULL.
+If no global configuration is specified, the default behavior is to insert the field only when its value is not NULL.

-- FieldStrategy.ALWAYS: Always includes the field in the INSERT statement, regardless of whether its value is NULL.
+- FieldStrategy.ALWAYS: Always insert the field, regardless of whether the field value is NULL.

-- FieldStrategy.NOT_NULL: Includes the field in the INSERT statement only when its value is not NULL.
+- FieldStrategy.NOT_NULL: Insert the field only when its value is not NULL.

-- FieldStrategy.NOT_EMPTY: Includes the field in the INSERT statement only when its value is not empty (for string types) or not NULL (for other types).
+- FieldStrategy.NOT_EMPTY: Insert the field only when its value is not empty (for string types) or not NULL (for other types).

-- FieldStrategy.NEVER: Never includes the field in the INSERT statement, even if its value is not NULL.
+- FieldStrategy.NEVER: Never insert the field, even if the field value is not NULL.

 import com.baomidou.mybatisplus.annotation.TableField;import com.baomidou.mybatisplus.annotation.FieldStrategy;